akashjss/akashjss/README.md

 - 💞️ I like working on Linux and command line tools.
 - ✨ I like to keep learning as I am a curious person.
 - 📫 How to reach me akash@voipnuggets.com
-- 📫 My website is www.voipnuggets.com, which is coming soon!
+- 📫 My blog website is www.voipnuggets.com
 <!---
 akashjss/akashjss is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.